Apurba16Ranjan/ANN_Classifier/README.md

 # ANN_Classifier
-A MATLAB based ANN that classifies images based on training
+A MATLAB-based ANN that classifies images based on training The Artificial Neural Network uses MATLAB to and has